OctopusDeploy/blog/blog/2021-12/lambda-cf/index.md

 Like most AWS resources, Lambdas can be placed in a VPC to colocate it with other resources like databases or EC2 instances.

-In this post you'll deploy a simple Lmabda, and then build on the [VPC with private and public subnets example provided in a previous post](https://octopus.com/blog/aws-vpc-public-private) to deploy a Lambda in a VPC with internet access using CloudFormation.
+In this post you'll deploy a simple Lambda, and then build on the [VPC with private and public subnets example provided in a previous post](https://octopus.com/blog/aws-vpc-public-private) to deploy a Lambda in a VPC with internet access using CloudFormation.

 ## A simple Lambda CloudFormation template